blackpuppy/docs/en/core-utility-libraries/set.rst

     :rtype: string

-    The enum method works well when using html select elements.
+    The enum method works well when using HTML select elements.
 It returns a value from an array list if the key exists.

     If a comma separated $list is passed arrays are numeric with the